rburettt/musicai/README.md

 # musicai

 This application takes a song and uses ML to analyse its lyrics and acoustic properties.
-With the predicted information, it generates two images and a color palette;
+With the predicted information, it then generates two images and a color palette;

 ## Demo